OSD-Services/clean-code-csharp/README.md

 **Good:**

-As opposed to Mathematics, in the OOP world, a square is not a rectangle, because it require a different set of properties to describe it.
+As opposed to Mathematics, in the OOP world, a square is not a rectangle, because it require a different set of properties to implement it.
 ```csharp
 class Shape {
   public abstract void SetColor(Color color) {